Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Tuning Pre-Trained Models

-A baseline approach is to just fine-tune $\phi_t$ without considering selected PTMs $\{\phi_{k}\}_{k=1}^K$.
-This can serve as a baseline to measure the improvement brought by multiple PTMs tuning.
+\textbf{A baseline approach} is to fine-tune $\phi_t$ without considering teacher PTMs $\{\phi_{k}\}_{k=1}^K$.
+This can serve as a baseline to measure the improvement brought by multiple PTM tuning.

-\textbf{A knowledge distillation approach to multiple PTMs tuning} is knowledge distillation~\citep{hinton2015distilling} in the feature space via mean-square error.
-Since the feature dimensions between $\phi_t$ and $\{\phi_{k}\}_{k=1}^K$ may be different, a linear transformation module is necessary.
-The knowledge distillation (KD) method takes advantage of selected pre-trained models by adding a regularization term $L_{KD} = \frac{1}{n} \sum_{i=1}^n \frac{1}{K} \sum_{k=1}^K \vert \vert \phi_k (x_i) - W_k \phi_t(x_i) \vert \vert_2$, where $W_k$ is learnable parameter to transform $D_t$ dimensional feature $\phi_t(x_i)$ into $D_k$ dimensional vector compatible with $\phi_k (x_i)$.
-Even if $D_k = D_t$, the semantic of each dimension in $\phi_t$ and $\phi_k$ may vary, making it necessary to introduce the transformation parameter $W_k$.
-The final loss would be $L_{task} + \lambda L_{KD}$, with $\lambda$ a hyper-parameter.
+\textbf{The knowledge distillation approach to multiple PTM tuning} is knowledge distillation~\citep{hinton2015distilling} in the feature space via mean-square error.
+Since the feature dimensions may differ between $\phi_t$ and $\{\phi_{k}\}_{k=1}^K$, a transformation module is necessary.
+The knowledge distillation (KD) method takes advantage of selected pre-trained models by adding a regularization term. $L_{KD} = \frac{1}{n} \sum_{i=1}^n \frac{1}{K} \sum_{k=1}^K \vert \vert \phi_k (x_i) - W_k \phi_t(x_i) \vert \vert_2^2$, where $W_k$ is learnable parameter to transform a $D_t$-dimensional feature $\phi_t(x_i)$ into a $D_k$-dimensional vector compatible with $\phi_k (x_i)$.
+Even if $D_k = D_t$, the semantics of each dimension in $\phi_t$ and $\phi_k$ may vary, making it necessary to introduce the transformation parameter $W_k$.
+The final loss is $L_{task} + \lambda L_{KD}$, with hyper-parameter $\lambda$ trading the two terms.
 The KD method is another simple but general baseline in multiple PTM tuning.
 It can be applied to various PTMs but the performance improvement is limited.

-\textbf{Zoo-tuning for homogeneous PTMs tuning.} In the special case when $\phi_t$ and $\{\phi_{k}\}_{k=1}^K$ all share the same network architecture, Zoo-tuning proposed by \citet{shu_zoo-tuning:_2021} adaptively aggregates parameters of $\{\phi_{k}\}_{k=1}^K$ into $\phi_t$ in a layer-wise fashion, thereby modifying $L_{task}$ to leverage pre-trained models.
-Zoo-tuning is the current state-of-the-art method for homogeneous PTMs tuning, but it fails to deal with the practical scenario when architectures of $\phi_t$ and $\{\phi_{k}\}_{k=1}^K$ are different.
+\textbf{Zoo-tuning for homogeneous PTMs tuning.} In the special case when $\phi_t$ and $\{\phi_{k}\}_{k=1}^K$ all share the same network architecture, Zoo-tuning proposed by \citet{shu_zoo-tuning:_2021} adaptively aggregates parameters of $\{\phi_{k}\}_{k=1}^K$ into $\phi_t$ in a layer-wise fashion.
+It does not modify the loss $L_{task}$, but changes the training process by model aggregation.
+Zoo-tuning is the current state-of-the-art method for homogeneous PTM tuning, but it fails to deal with the heterogeneous scenario when architectures of $\phi_t$ and $\{\phi_{k}\}_{k=1}^K$ are different.